By Dawn Jacobson-Venn

 How are you keeping sane and finding peace during this time?
 Next time I will share activities that our multi-generational household has done together as we choose to take advantage of this extra time we have together.

-Dawn Jacobson-Venn, M.A.T.
-And educator, and administrative assistant for the Department of Family Ministries at the General Conference.
+Dawn Jacobson-Venn, MA is Administrative Assistant for the Department of Family Ministries at the General Conference of Seventh-day Adventist World Headquarters in Silver Spring, Maryland, USA.